apiverve/vindecoder.NET-API/Readme.md

 ###### Define Query

 ```
-var queryOptions = new vindecoderQueryOptions {
+var queryOptions = new VINDecoderQueryOptions {
   vin = "1HGCM82633A004352"
 };
 ```